Born addicted: The number of opioid-addicted babies is soaring

 'Who's Going To Step Up and Admit That They Were Wrong?'

-Libby Harris, 45, of Claiborne County, Tenn., said she doesn't think her son or daughter realized how far-reaching the consequences would be when they used opioid pills for the first time.
+Libby Harris, 45, of Claiborne County, Tennessee, said she doesn't think her son or daughter realized how far-reaching the consequences would be when they used opioid pills for the first time.

 "It's hard to explain how devastating it is, knowing that here's this precious baby coming into this world," Harris said.
 "And she's going to have so much to overcome, just from being born."